Facebook Twitter

 Internet Partnerships - Don't Throw Away Your Business

-Posted on August 21, 2022 by Manuel Yoon
+Posted on February 21, 2023 by Manuel Yoon

 General partnerships are a bad business entity choice when it comes to pursuing business activities.
 They don't deliver the asset protection shield which should always be placed between your company activities and individual assets.
 Many smaller companies, however, find it rewarding to combine their merchandise or services with other little businesses.
 In doing this, they frequently don't realize they are subjecting them to the identical vulnerability as a general partnership.